dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 ## Footnotes

 [^1]:
-Some small platforms (Amiga, C64) could get away with it for a while by having a stable set of hardware, however this approach does not work long-term, due to sheer number of computer components and periphery produced.
+Some small platforms (ZX Spectrum, C64) could get away with it for a while by having a stable set of hardware, however this approach does not work long-term, due to sheer number of computer components and periphery produced.

+  Manufacturers of these platforms got bitten by the hardware stability when they introduced new versions of their computers.

+  Application developers were disincentivised to use new features because they also had to target large install base of older computers, so new computers didn't provide any benefits to the end users due to lack of applications, and both Sinclair and Commodore ultimately closed down.